Project Management Body of Knowledge

 The Project Management Body of Knowledge (PMBOK) is a set of standard terminology and guidelines (a body of knowledge) for project management.
-The body of knowledge evolves over time and is presented in A Guide to the Project Management Body of Knowledge (PMBOK Guide), a book whose eighth edition was released in 2025.
-This document results from work overseen by the Project Management Institute (PMI), which offers the CAPM and PMP certifications.
+The body of knowledge evolves over time and is presented in A Guide to the Project Management Body of Knowledge (PMBOK Guide), a book which eighth edition was released in 2025.
+This document results from work overseen by the Project Management Institute (PMI), which offers certifications for Certified Associate in Project Management (CAPM) and Project Management Professional (PMP).

 Much of the PMBOK Guide is unique to project management such as critical path method and work breakdown structure (WBS).
 The PMBOK Guide also overlaps with general management regarding planning, organising, staffing, executing and controlling the operations of an organisation.
 Other management disciplines which overlap with the PMBOK Guide include financial forecasting, organisational behaviour, management science, budgeting and other planning methods.

 History

 Earlier versions of the PMBOK Guide were recognized as standards by the American National Standards Institute (ANSI) which assigns standards in the United States (ANSI/PMI 99-001-2008) and the Institute of Electrical and Electronics Engineers (IEEE 1490–2011).

 The evolution of the PMBOK Guide is reflected in editions of the Guide.